Freeness of spherical Hecke modules of unramified $U(2,1)$ in characteristic $p$: Freeness of spherical Hecke modules

 \section{Freeness of spherical Hecke modules}

 In this section, we prove the main result of this note, as an application of Proposition \ref{hecke operator formula} and Corollary \ref{formula of Tf_n}.

-Throughout this section, let $K$ be a maximal compact open subgroup of $G$ and $\sigma$ be an irreducible smooth representation of $K$. \begin{theorem} The maximal compact induction $\textnormal{ind}^G _K \sigma$ is free of infinite rank over $\mathcal{H}(K, \sigma)$. \end{theorem}
+Throughout this section, let $K$ be a maximal compact open subgroup of $G$, and $\sigma$ be an irreducible smooth representation of $K$. \begin{theorem} The maximal compact induction $\textnormal{ind}^G _K \sigma$ is free of infinite rank over $\mathcal{H}(K, \sigma)$. \end{theorem}

-Before we continue, we give some remarks on related works in the literature. \begin{remark} In \cite{GK10}, for a split group $\mathbf{G}$ over $F$, Elmar Gro$\ss$e-Kl$\ddot{\text{o}}$nne has given a sufficient criteria for a universal module of $G= \mathbf{G}(F)$ (that is a maximal compact induction cut by a character of the corresponding commutative spherical Hecke algebra) to be free over the coefficient field $\overline{\mathbf{F}}_p$, and he has verified it when $F$ is $\mathbf{Q}_p$ and $\sigma$ is the trivial character (\cite[Corollary 6.1, Theorem 8.2]{GK10}). \end{remark}
+Before we continue, we give some remarks on related works in the literature. \begin{remark} In \cite{GK14}, for a split group $\mathbf{G}$ over $F$, Elmar Gro$\ss$e-Kl$\ddot{\text{o}}$nne has proved the spherical universal module of $G= \mathbf{G}(F)$ with trivial coefficients is free, under the condition that $F$ is $\mathbf{Q}_p$, and that $G$ has connected center, and that the Coxeter number of $G$ is $p$-small (\cite[Corollary 6.1, Theorem 8.2]{GK14}). \end{remark}

-\begin{remark} For a unramified and adjoint-type $p$-adic group, for instance the group $PGL_n (F)$, Xavier Lazarus conjectured in \cite{La99} that over an algebraic closed field of characteristic different from $p$, a maximal compact induction from the trivial character is \emph{flat} over the corresponding spherical Hecke algebra, and it was proved by Bellaiche-Otwinowska in \cite{BO2003} for $n=3$ and $\sigma=1$. \end{remark}
+\begin{remark} For a unramified and adjoint-type $p$-adic group (e.g., $PGL_n (F)$), Xavier Lazarus conjectured in \cite{La99} that over an algebraic closed field of characteristic different from $p$, a maximal compact induction from the trivial character is \emph{flat} over the corresponding spherical Hecke algebra, and it was proved by Bellaiche--Otwinowska in \cite{BO2003} for $PGL_3$ and $\sigma=1$ \footnote{In \cite[Remark after Corollary 6.1]{GK14}, Gro$\ss$e-Kl$\ddot{\text{o}}$nne has pointed out that freeness is indeed proved in \cite{BO2003}, even only flatness is claimed.}. \end{remark}

 We start to prove Theorem \ref{main theorem}.
 At first, we recall some general setting.

 For $n \geq 0$, denote by $B_{n, \sigma}$ the set of functions in $\text{ind}^{G}_K \sigma$ which are supported in the ball $\mathbf{B}_n$ of the tree of radius $2n$ around the vertex $\mathbf{v}_K$ (the unique vertex on $\triangle$ stabilized by $K$).
 Let $C_{n, \sigma}$ be the set of functions in $\text{ind}^{G}_K \sigma$ which are supported in the circle $\mathbf{C}_n$ of radius $2n$ around the vertex $\mathbf{v}_K$.
 Both the set $B_{n, \sigma}$ and $C_{n, \sigma}$ are indeed $K$-stable spaces, and we may write them in term of our former notations as: